rafaelascanio/New-Log_Saas/README.md

 ## How it verifies

-The GitHub Actions CI workflow runs `pnpm install`, `pnpm typecheck`, `pnpm test`, and `pnpm build` to ensure dependencies install cleanly, the TypeScript project compiles, helper/adapter tests pass, and the application builds without errors.
+The GitHub Actions CI workflow runs `npm install`, `npm run typecheck`, `npm test`, and `npm run build` to ensure dependencies install cleanly, the TypeScript project compiles, helper/adapter tests pass, and the application builds without errors.